 In this instance, it has not been demonstrated that the loss of the residential accommodation is outweighed by demonstrable local economic benefits.
 As such, the proposal does not comply with NPF 4 30(e) part (ii).

 Parking Standards

-Zero parking is acceptable as there are no parking requirements for STLs.
+There are no parking requirements for STLs.
 Cycles could be parked inside the property.

 The proposals comply with LDP Policies Tra 2 and Tra 3.

 Conclusion in relation to the Development Plan